mbparks/limelight/README.md

 - No PWA layer yet.
 - Recordings are held in memory, so a very long take uses a lot of RAM.
 - The microphone stays live once enabled, so the level meter, gain, and mute keep working between and during takes.
 Switching the mic device reopens it.
 The meter shows raw input (pre-gain); mute and gain affect what gets recorded and streamed.

+## Moving between computers

+Use Export and Import in the top bar to carry your whole layout to another machine.
+Export writes a single JSON file containing every annotation (shapes, stickers, text), your image overlays (embedded in the file), and your tool settings.
+Import loads it back and scales the positions to the current stage size.
+Live cameras are not saved, since they are hardware attached to a specific machine.

 ## License